Main Khiladi Tu Anari: Soundtrack

 The music of the film was scored by Anu Malik.
 Singers Asha Bhosle, Kumar Sanu, Abhijeet Bhattacharya, Udit Narayan, Pankaj Udhas, Alka Yagnik, Anu Malik and Alisha Chinai rendered their voices in this album.
 The lyrics were penned by Rani Malik, Rahat Indori, Hasrat Jaipuri, Maya Govind, Zameer Kazmi and Anwar Sagar.
-"Churake Dil Mera" and "Zara Zara" were the most popular songs from the soundtrack.
-"Zuban Khamosh Hoti Hai" was picturised, but not included in the final version of the film.
+"Churake Dil Mera" and "Paas Woh Aane Lage" were the most popular songs from the soundtrack.
+"Zuban Khamosh Hoti Hai" which was part of the soundtrack was picturised, but not included in the final version of the film.
 Music was chart buster, According to the Indian trade website Box Office India, with around 30,00,000 units sold the soundtrack became the fifth highest-selling album of the year.

 Two songs from the soundtrack, "Chura Ke Dil Mera" and "Main Khiladi" were recreated in Hungama 2 and Selfiee, respectively.